Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 When reflection is framed as evaluation, it can activate shame.
 When framed as noticing, it can build safety.

-That’s why I often recommend reflection tools that are explicitly neurodiversity-affirming; like the free, downloadable New Year’s worksheet from Neurowild designed for children and parents to complete together or separately.
+That’s why I often recommend a shift away from New Year’s resolutions for change, and a movement toward reflection tools that are explicitly neurodiversity-affirming; like the free, downloadable New Year’s worksheet from Neurowild designed for children and parents to complete together or separately.

 What did I do well?